-The university was founded in 1970 by two teachers who sought a way for adults in the workforce to pursue their doctoral degrees.
+Founded in 1970 by two educators, Walden University established a way for working professionals to pursue their doctoral degrees.
 Bernie and Rita Turner laid the groundwork for the university, in collaboration with Harold “Bud” Hodgkinson, a faculty member at the University of California, Berkeley.
 One year earlier, Hodgkinson had published “Walden U.: A Working Paper,” an article that initiated the concept of a student-centered university.
 Brought together by a shared vision of a new kind of institution for higher education—one that focused on positive social change and allowed professionals to continue working while earning a degree—the educators named their institution “Walden University.”

-The Minnesota Higher Education Coordinating Board approves Walden’s request for licensure.
-Walden is allowed to grant Ph.D.s and Ed.D.s in Minnesota.
+The Minnesota Higher Education Coordinating Board approves Walden to grant doctoral degrees, just the second institution in Minnesota to earn this approval.

-Walden is accredited through the North Central Association of Colleges and Schools (NCACS).
+The Higher Learning Commission (HLC) of the North Central Association (NCA) of Colleges and Schools grants accreditation to Walden.

 Bernie and Rita Turner retire from Walden, satisfied the university is well on its way.

 Walden begins offering the nation’s first fully online master’s program in education.

 Walden joins the Laureate Education network, becoming its flagship online institution.